HyShai/lastpass-pythonista/README.md

 3. Tap the account for which you want the password
 4. The password will be copied to the clipboard and you will be redirected to the url/app that you passed in
 4. Use `lpimport_api.py` to manually update your accounts (read-only)

+If you want to use the encrypted blob: You can save your lastpass master credentials to the keychain for convenience - **though this entails the same risk as above**.
+Save your email as service=lastpass_email, account=lastpass, password={{your-email}}.
+Save your email as service=lastpass_master, account=lastpass, password={{your-password}}.
+The names of the service and account are definite - see [lpfinder.py][] if you want to change them.
+See [keychain.set_password][]

+By default `lpfinder.py` will look for `.lastpass.blob` first and fallback to the `keychain`.
+If you want to use the `keychain`, run the import again and choose "Save to keychain" when prompted.
+If you want to switch to the blob run the import again and choose "Don't Save to keychain".

 An example Launch Center Pro action is here: https://launchcenterpro.com/q9qmfg